apkatsikas/subcordant/README.md

 ## TODOs
 * Testability - we have to do a delay
+* Not sure I really need cancel funcs and some contexts now
 * Testing errors and enqueing, one song, multiple songs
 * Kick bot
 * Properly handle errors